 Do you ever feel like you need a classic go-to recipe for fall?

-Oh yeah, and something that’s pretty easy and straightforward too would be nice.
-How about pumpkin cookies with naturally sweetened cream cheese frosting?
+How about pumpkin spice cookies with naturally sweetened cream cheese frosting?

 Oh yes, I think that will do the trick.

-This pumpkin cookie recipe is seriously amazing!
+This pumpkin cookies recipe is seriously amazing!
 In fact, my pumpkin-hating husband ate three cookies fresh from the oven.
 And then couldn’t stop eating them the rest of the night.
+They’re also:

-Plus with a lot less sugar, you’ll feel better saying “yes” if the kids ask to have cookies for breakfast.
+- Plus, with a lot less sugar than typical pumpkin spice cookies, you’ll feel better saying “yes” if the kids ask to have cookies for breakfast.

-One thing you should know about these cookies is that they have SIGNIFICANTLY less sugar than most other cookies.
+One thing you should know about these pumpkin spiced cookies is that they have SIGNIFICANTLY less sugar than most other cookies.

-(Unlike zucchini muffins, I haven’t mastered honey and/or maple syrup only in cookies… yet!)
+(Unlike Zucchini Muffins or Pumpkin Bread, I haven’t mastered honey and/or maple syrup only in cookies… yet!)

-My recipe was inspired by this recipe, which calls for 1 cup of white sugar and ½ cup of brown sugar.
+My recipe was inspired by a few different pumpkin cookie recipes, many of which called for at least 1 cup of white sugar and ½ cup of brown sugar.
 And then another 2 cups of powdered sugar in the icing.
 YIKES!

 It’s no secret around here – I love dessert.
 My friends even know that it’s “my thing” to eat dessert for breakfast.